C. Farris Bryant: Federal offices

 In March 1966, President Lyndon Johnson appointed Bryant director of the Office of Emergency Planning (OEP).
 The agency coordinated disaster relief, managed the nation’s civil defense efforts, and maintained reserves of emergency supplies.
 As director of OEP, Bryant also served on the National Security Council.
 Bryant, however, was more than a director of a federal agency.
 President Johnson saw Bryant as his ambassador to the states’ governors.
 He headed OEP until October 1967.

 While Bryant was serving as director of OEP, President Johnson, in February 1967. appointed him chair of the U.S. Advisory Commission on Intergovernmental Relations, an agency designed to coordinate actions and resolve problems between federal, state, and local governments.
 His term as chair ended in October 1969.

 1970 Senate campaign

-In 1970, Bryant entered the race for the U.S. Senate seat long held by retiring Senator Spessard Holland.
-Bryant's years of political experience and his high name recognition made him the candidate to beat in the Florida Democratic primary.
-Although most of the candidates did not want to talk about it, the hot topic of the day was federally mandated school busing to speed up the integration of the nation’s public schools.
+In 1970, Bryant entered the race for the U.S. Senate seat long held by retiring senator Spessard Holland.
+Bryant's years of political experience and high name recognition made him the candidate to beat in the Florida Democratic primary.
+Although most candidates did not want to discuss it, the hot topic of the day was federally mandated school busing to speed up the integration of the nation’s public schools.
 Bryant and most of the Democratic candidates opposed busing.
 He called on the states to take public schools out of the jurisdiction of the courts.
-Bryant won the first primary but had to face state Senator Lawton M. Chiles Jr. in the runoff.
+Bryant won the first primary but had to face state senator Lawton M. Chiles Jr. in the runoff.
 Chiles pulled an upset victory and went on to defeat his Republican opponent in the November election.
 The 1970 race was Bryant's last run for political office.